-Create a simple but spooky Halloween terrarium.
-All you need it a container, a few organic components, and your favorite miniatures.
+Create a simple but spooky Halloween terrarium or fairy garden.
+All you need is a container, a few organic components, and miniatures.

 Terrariums and fairy gardens are a fun and easy way to add a little green to your home decor.
 This Halloween terrarium is a fun twist on the trendy craft.
 They’re great because they don’t need much attention, but you could swap out the decor seasonally if you felt like it.